Expanding Understanding of Musical Forms Through Scholarly Writing — Brad Osborn (2016)

-In comparing student performance from F2014 to F2015, I found that there were too many variables to really assess how any one change affected the outcome.
-First of all, I changed the number of assignments to 4, instead of 3.
+In comparing student performance from Fall 2014 to Fall 2015, I found that there were too many variables to really assess how any one change affected the outcome.
+First of all, I changed the number of assignments to four, instead of three.
 This was done largely to make room in the schedule for the aforementioned writing pedagogy.
 Second, the assignments themselves were different.
-Of the 4 given in F2014, only 2 were retained for F2015 and 1 new assignment was added.
+Of the four given in Fall 2014, only two were retained for Fall 2015, and one new assignment was added.
 The required length for all was reduced, from 250–350 words to 150–250 words.

 Nevertheless, I thought that my writing pedagogy, and especially my new feedback mechanisms, would show a significant improvement.
-For example, one big change I made halfway through the F2015 semester was providing audio feedback on students’ final drafts of these papers (I will refine this in F2016 by using the Voice-Thread application).
-The students will now not only hear my speaking voice reading parts of their paper, but will also be able to watch my cursor move over parts of the text, providing a multi-media feedback system.
+For example, one big change I made halfway through the Fall 2015 semester was providing audio feedback on students’ final drafts of these papers.
+In Fall 2016, I refined and improved this audio feedback by utilizing Blackboard’s VoiceThread feature.
+The students now not only heard my speaking voice reading parts of their paper, but would also be able to watch my cursor move over parts of the text, providing a multi-media feedback system.

 I hoped that I might see improvement not only in terms of absolute scores between F2014 and F2015, but also in the level of improvement for an individual F2015 student over the course of the semester.
 While the data in Table 1a doesn’t show much improvement in overall mean scores from F2014 to F2015, the distribution data in Table 1b does provide evidence that my writing pedagogy did help individual students improve over the course of the semester in F2015.
 Note that in F2014 the grade distribution worsened over the course of the semester, whereas in F2015 it got better initially from WA1 to WA2 (but not WA3, a point to which I’ll return shortly).

 The data in Table 2 do show a couple of things conclusively.
 The second paper (WA2) showed significant improvement from WA1 over the course of a single semester.
 The second paper is also the only paper in F2015 with a higher overall score than in F2014.
 An example of student work for WA2 in F2015 appears here (pdf), and the audio feedback (mp3) I provided for this paper can be heard here.
 A consistent problem in these papers is that students are providing “book report” style summaries, rather than arguing a position.
 You can hear in the audio feedback that I’m rather apologetic about calling the student out on this.
-Next year, I’d like to improve the way I present such feedback: honoring the student for a style of writing that has, likely, earned them high praise in high school, while at the same time stating clearly what kind of writing is now expected from them in order to earn that same A.
+In Fall 2016, I was more intentional about how I presented such feedback: honoring students for a style of writing that has, likely, earned them high praise in high school, while at the same time stating clearly what kind of writing is now expected from them in order to earn that same A.

 Having spent a lot of time designing this multi-parameter rubric, I’d like to explain its construction a little more.
 The combined paper score is just an average of their four scores shown in the four columns.
-I segregated the scores this way because, in F2014, too many students were getting C, D, or even F scores because the quality of the written communication was so poor.
+I segregated the scores this way because, in Fall 2014, too many students were getting C, D, or even F scores because the quality of the written communication was so poor.
 The multi-parameter rubric helps to mitigate low performance in any one category.
-Another benefit of the multi-parameter rubric is that it helps to clarify the student’s grade.
+Another benefit of the multi-parameter rubric is that it helps to clarify students’ grades.
 They can see, for example, what score they earned in each of the four categories.

 ^Back to top^